IRS Form 1098-T

 - Account number - May show an account or other unique number the filer assigned to distinguish your account.
 For CSUF, your Campuswide Identification (CWID) number is shown in this box.

-- Box 1 - Shows the total payments received in 2017 from any source for qualified tuition and related expenses less any reimbursements or refunds made during 2017 that relate to those payments received during 2017.
-Box 1 is blank because CSUF reports in Box 2 the actual "Amounts billed for qualified tuition and related expenses."
-Federal tax Regulations allows for the option for universities to report either Box 1, or Box 2.
-CSUF cannot report both.
+- Box 1 - Shows the total payments received in 2018 from any source for qualified tuition and related expenses less any reimbursements or refunds made during 2018 that relate to those payments received during 2018.

-- Box 3 - This box is blank because CSUF did not change its Box 2 reporting method.
+- Box 3 - This box is checked because CSUF changed its Box 2 reporting method.

 - Box 5 - Shows the total of all scholarships or grants (educational assistance) administered and processed by CSUF.
 Educational assistance amounts reported are ones applied against your student account during the tax calendar year (January 1st to December 31st).
 Reportable education assistance received and processed by CSUF may include but are not limited to scholarships, fellowships, and grants, funds received from employers, outside sponsored awards, third-party billing arrangements, waivers and exemptions, and other cash and non-cash reportable awards.
 The amount of scholarships or grants for the calendar year (including those not reported by CSUF) may reduce the amount of the education credit you claim for the year.
 The net amount of such educational assistance is reported to the IRS.